Most popular pages

 Letters too small on web pages?
 Increase the font size

-11. You can enlarge the displayed font size like this:
+11. You can enlarge the displayed font size on websites like this:

 This however enlarges both text and images.
 That often renders images ugly.
 Set the enlargement therefore to "Zoom Text Only".
 Like this: